-Network International Powers Card Tokenization For Apple Smartphones In Egypt In Latest Regulatory Rollout

-Enablement signifies a critical milestone in Network's proven execution capabilities for multi-bank payment initiatives

-The launch of Apple tokenisation deploys the highest standards of security and operational resilience in Egypt's digital transformation rollout
+Network International powers card tokenization for Apple smartphones in Egypt in latest regulatory rollout

-Network International (Network) ( ), a leading fintech company across the Middle East and Africa, has announced the successful enablement of Apple Pay acceptance by powering card tokenisation for Apple smartphones for four renowned Egyptian banks, as part of the country's digital transformation initiatives.
+(MENAFN- News.Africa-Wire) Network International (Network) (), a leading fintech company across the Middle East and Africa, has announced the successful enablement of Apple Pay acceptance by powering card tokenisation for Apple smartphones for four renowned Egyptian banks, as part of the count’y’s digital transformation initiatives.

-Supporting all four bank go-lives within the same wave underscores the strength, reliability, and agility of Network's processing platform, alongside the depth of its local delivery and implementation expertise.
-The achievement reflects Network's ability to execute complex, multi-bank digital payment initiatives at pace while maintaining the highest standards of security, operational resilience, and service quality.
+Supporting all four bank go-lives within the same wave underscores the strength, reliability, and agility ’f Network’s processing platform, alongside the depth of its local delivery and implementation expertise.
+The achievement refl’cts Network’s ability to execute complex, multi-bank digital payment initiatives at pace while maintaining the highest standards of security, operational resilience, and service quality.

 Media Queries: